Python-Markdown/markdown/docs/extensions/api.md

 ### Postprocessors {: #postprocessors }

 Postprocessors munge the document after the ElementTree has been serialized into a string.
 Postprocessors should be used to work with the text just before output.
-Usually, they are used add back sections that were extracted in a preprocessor, fix up outgoing encodings, or wrap the whole document.
+Usually, they are used to add back sections that were extracted in a preprocessor, fix up outgoing encodings, or wrap the whole document.

 Postprocessors inherit from `markdown.postprocessors.Postprocessor` and implement a `run` method which takes a single